Ideal For You?

 Rocket Lawyer has received mixed feedback.
 Some customer reviews are fantastic, others had a harder time than ideal.
 The platform is great for some and not so great for others, so it’s best to try it out for yourself before deciding.

-This generally costs between $5-$70 depending on what exactly you’re looking for and how complex or customized the document is.
+This generally costs around $29 depending on what exactly you’re looking for and how complex or customized the document is.
 We’re not a huge fan of this option, as you can’t checkout until you set up a profile and provide all credit card details.
 However, it makes some sense since they store your document for you, as well as let you come back and revise or edit if need be.

 I recommend this package for those of you who want a zero hassle way to create your meeting minutes.
 Because it’s such a low commitment option, you can buy the document, create, revise, download and be on your way.